 Their parents regularly attended auctions.
 Many small items would be placed into cartons for auction – one never knew what would be discovered in the bottom!
 They were never military collectors and the medals were discovered below in this condition by their sons who agreed to generously return them to the Attenborough family.

 Below: Bill’s medals discovered in 2021.

-Bill’s Medals arrive at his neice Bernadette Cowley’s Melbourne home, April 2021 kindly returned from children of family who had purchased in 1980’s auction box of loose items, Perth.
+Bill’s Medals arrive at his niece Bernadette Cowley’s Melbourne home, April 2021 kindly returned from children of family who had purchased in them in a 1980’s auction box of loose items, Perth.
 WA.

 ‘I wanted to share yesterday’s Waverley RSL Commemorative ANZAC service with local councillors, Waverley Welsh choir, the local high school brass band, laying of wreaths and guest speaker Lord Michael Baydon Powell.

 It was indeed lovely day and a wonderful tribute to wear with much pride, my Uncle’s original medals.
 I will do so again next week for the official ANZAC day.

 A huge thank you again Colin.